F3licity/WebScanner/README.md

 By providing the `--channel_id` or `-cid` flag, in execution, you can provide the ID of the Slack channel in which you would like to post the results.

-In order to allow the WebScanner to send messages to your Slack, you need to expose into your environment variables the `SLACK_BOT_TOKEN`.
+In order to allow the WebScanner to send messages to your Slack, you need to expose, into your environment variables, the `SLACK_BOT_TOKEN`.
 Curious where to find this token?
 Read further on [Slack's documentation](https://slack.com/help/articles/215770388-Create-and-regenerate-API-tokens).